-If you define a mesh that extends outward in the positive Z-axis (which you should always do), that mesh can hover over the caster and scale so that the farthest extent of the mesh touches the target.
-This stretching (or rather scaling) is perfect for spells such as lightning or (as the Chars demo program from this chapter uses) a groundball spell that ruptures the ground between the caster and the victim (as illustrated in Figure 16.9).
-You can find the Chars demo program on the CD-ROM in the \BookCode\Chap16\Chars directory.
-Although not apparent at first glance, the groundball spell described in Figure 16.9 shows a small brownish-colored mesh that is stretched out from the spell caster to the target character.
+If you define a mesh that extends outward in the positive z-axis (which you should always do), that mesh can hover over the caster and scale so that the farthest extent of the mesh touches the target.
+This stretching (or rather scaling) is perfect for spells such as lightning or a groundball spell (as the Chars demo program from this chapter uses) that ruptures the ground between the caster and the victim (as illustrated in Figure 12.9).